Claude Code Creates a Pile of Unused Helpers

 pnpm dlx knip

-If Claude returned a “complete utilities” file:
+If Claude returned a “complete utilities” file, push back in the same session so the correction sticks:

 Your file has 6 exports; the task needed 1.
 Delete: